 In addition to the siting process, the legislature also required WSU to develop a map with GIS data layers highlighting areas identified through the process.
-The National Renewable Energy Laboratory (NREL) identified sites of theoretical pairs of reservoirs (which essentially create one closed-loop PSH) in the U.S. from digital elevation data.5 The reservoirs pairs have parameters such as minimum surface area, a certain height distance between reservoirs, and avoidance of critical habitats and federal protected lands.6 Using the NREL map as a base, the siting study team created four Washington state study-specific maps.
+The National Renewable Energy Laboratory (NREL) identified sites of theoretical pairs of reservoirs (which essentially create one closed-loop PSH) in the U.S. from digital elevation data.
+The reservoir pairs have parameters such as minimum surface area, a specified height distance between reservoirs, and avoidance of critical habitats and federal protected lands.
+The siting study team used the NREL map as a base to create four Washington state study-specific maps.
+It must be noted, however, that the objective of NREL was to assess the pumped storage resource capacity for the U.S. It is not the intent of the PSH Siting Study that these maps be used for actual siting of PSH.